Ballot paper

 Purposely spoiling your ballot paper

 If you have purposely spoilt your ballot paper your vote won’t be counted.
-This is normally done if you write anything on the ballot aside from a clear voting intention in a box next to a candidate’s name.
+This is normally done if you write anything on the ballot aside from clear voting intention in a box next to a candidate’s name.

 Discounted votes